Table of Contents

 The operation cost of LRT is quite competitive against the Bus System if it is compared with the per-passenger operating cost.
 The operating cost of the MRT system is higher than the LRT system.

-LRT provides a better level of ride comfort compared to the Bus system due to even levels of steel rails, however, the Buses are plying on the road and uneven road surfaces or potholes may create an unpleasant ride to the commuters.
+LRT provides a better level of ride comfort compared to the Bus system due to even levels of steel rails, however, the Buses are plying on the road and uneven road surfaces or potholes may create an unpleasant ride for the commuters.
 But compared against the MRT, the ride comfort of both systems is nearly similar.

 LRT or MRT systems are designed to connect nodes of high trip generation or attraction points.
 As a result, they serve high demand locations efficiently but when it comes to last-mile connectivity, the catchment of Bus systems is far more robust than the LRT or MRT systems.
 Bus systems provide a high level of dispersion for commuters and therefore provide better last-mile connectivity.